apache/tvm/relax_spec.md

     3. If `value` is defined for `S2` but not for `S1`, then they are possibly compatible.
     4. If `value` is defined for both `S1` and `S2`, then they are compatible if `S1.value` can be statically proven to be equal to `S2.value`.
 They are possibly compatible if `S1.value` is possibly statically equal to `S2.value` but it cannot be proven.
 They are incompatible if `S1.value` can be proven to _not_ be statically equal to `S2.value`.
 6. If `S1` and `S2` are both `TensorStructInfo`:
-    1. If `S2.dtype` is not `Void` and does not match `S1.dtype`, then they are incompatible.
+    1. If `S2.dtype` is not `Void`, `S1.dtype` is not `Void`, and `S1.dtype` and `S2.dtype` do not match, then they are incompatible.
-    2. If  `S2.ndim` is not -1 and does not match `S1.ndim`, then they are incompatible.
+    2. If `S2.ndim` is not -1, `S1.ndim` is not -1, and `S1.ndim` and `S2.ndim` do not match, then they are incompatible.
+    3. If `S2.vdevice` is defined and does not match `S1.vdevice`, then they are incompatible.
-    3. If `S2.shape` is not defined, then they are compatible.
+    4. If `S2.shape` is not defined, then they are compatible pending step 8.
-    4. If `S2.shape` is defined and `S1.shape` is not defined, then they are possibly compatible.
+    5. If `S2.shape` is defined and `S1.shape` is not defined, then they are possibly compatible.
-    5. Otherwise, if both `shape` fields are given and either is a `Var`, then consider `S1` and `S2` compatible if the compiler can statically prove that the `Var` holds the same value as the other `shape` field, consider them possibly compatible if the compiler cannot draw a conclusion one way or the other, and consider them incompatible if the `Var` definitely has a different value from the other `shape`.
+    6. Otherwise, if both `shape` fields are given and either is a `Var`, then consider `S1` and `S2` compatible (pending step 8) if the compiler can statically prove that the `Var` holds the same value as the other `shape` field, consider them possibly compatible if the compiler cannot draw a conclusion one way or the other, and consider them incompatible if the `Var` definitely has a different value from the other `shape`.
-    6. If both `shape` fields are given and they are both `ShapeExpr` nodes, then `S1` and `S2` are incompatible if the compiler can prove that some dimension of `S1.shape` is _not_ equal to the corresponding dimension of `S2.shape`.
-Otherwise, if the all dimensions can be proven to be equal, then consider them compatible.
+    7. If both `shape` fields are given and they are both `ShapeExpr` nodes, then `S1` and `S2` are incompatible if the compiler can prove that some dimension of `S1.shape` is _not_ equal to the corresponding dimension of `S2.shape`.
+Otherwise, if the all dimensions can be proven to be equal, then consider them compatible pending step 8.
 If at least one pair of dimensions cannot be proven to be equal or unequal, consider them possibly compatible.
+    8. If we have concluded `S1.shape` and `S2.shape` to match in step 4, 6, or 7, then consider `S1` and `S2` possibly compatible if `S1.dtype` is `Void` while `S2.dtype` is not `Void` or if `S1.vdevice` is undefined but `S2.vdevice` is defined.
+Otherwise, consider `S1` and `S2` compatible.
 7. If `S1` and `S2` are both `FuncStructInfo`:
     1. If `S1` and `S2` don't both have defined `params` or both have undefined `params`, consider them incompatible.
     2. If both `S1` and `S2` have undefined `params`, consider them compatible if they have an identical `derive_func` and consider them possibly compatible if they have different `derive_func`s (as they is no further way to introspect the `derive_func` and draw static conslusions about `PackedFunc`s).